Crying in the Club

 "Crying in the Club" is the debut solo single by American singer and songwriter Camila Cabello.
 It was released on May 19, 2017, by Epic Records and Syco.
-It was written by Cabello, Sia, Benny Blanco and Happy Perez, with production handled by Blanco, Perez and Cashmere Cat.
+It was written by Cabello, Sia, Benny Blanco, and Happy Perez, with production handled by Blanco, Perez, and Cashmere Cat.
 The song contains an interpolation of Christina Aguilera's 1999 single "Genie in a Bottle".
 A mid-tempo tropical pop and dance track, it was originally intended to be the lead single from Cabello's debut studio album, which was originally titled The Hurting.
 The Healing.
 The Loving.
 It was later removed from the track listing and featured on Side A of the 7-inch eponymous extended play released on July 14, 2017.

 The song reached number three in Bulgaria, as well as the top forty in eleven additional countries.
-"Crying in the Club" is certified Platinum in the United States, United Kingdom, Canada, Australia, and Italy.
+"Crying in the Club" is certified Platinum in the United States, the United Kingdom, Canada, Australia, and Italy.
 It is Cabello's first completely solo single since her departure from American girl group Fifth Harmony.